"A Bit Preachy and Overlong"

 Of course, those of us who believe in the Bible as God’s Word, know, “There is no one who does good, not even one” (Psalm 14:3 and Romans 3:10).
 Only the grace of God can justify or absolve us morally “through the redemption that is in Christ Jesus” (Romans 3:24).

+BLOOD DIAMOND stars Leonardo DiCaprio and Jennifer Connelly in a story about a cynical diamond smuggler, a female journalist and a fisherman who team up to recover a large diamond hidden by the fisherman, Solomon.
+Solomon hid the diamond while working in a slave labor camp run by Communist rebels in Sierra Leone in West Africa.
+Danny, the smuggler, and Maddy, the journalist, help Solomon, who needs the diamond to rescue his son from the rebels and free his wife and two other children from a refugee camp.
+The question is, Will Danny steal the diamond from Solomon once they recover it?
 This is an incredibly exciting, emotionally powerful story, but the filmmakers keep interrupting it with too much war action.
 What also gets boring is a preachy epilogue urging consumers to stop buying "conflict" diamonds used to finance wars in Africa and showing international efforts to halt the smuggling of such diamonds.
 Consequently, the story and characters get lost.
 The filmmakers should have focused attention on the drama between the main characters rather than on their rushing around Africa avoiding bullets and explosions.
 BLOOD DIAMOND includes much foul language and extreme violence.